 When evaluating extremity wounds, placing a temporary tourniquet similar to those used when placing a peripheral IV may be useful when evaluating a wound with non-life-threatening hemorrhage.
 Similarly, a blood pressure cuff may be used to temporarily control bleeding during wound evaluation.
 The temporary tourniquet is used only long enough to evaluate the extent of the wound and should not exceed a total of 15 to 20 minutes in duration.1

 When evaluating the wound, note the depth, involved structures, and signs of contamination.
 If the wound involves major vascular structures, your priority should focus on hemorrhage control.
 If no major vascular structures are identified, continue to evaluate the wound for gross contamination.

 The same components are required when evaluating wounds of the abdomen and thorax.
 Wounds involving the groin, axilla, and clavicles are at high risk for life-threatening hemorrhage.
 The close proximity of major vascular structures found within these areas make then more susceptible to injury.
 Wound packing and pressure dressings should be applied immediately to wounds with life-threatening hemorrhage in these locations.
 Additional techniques for hemorrhage control will be discussed later in this chapter.
-If the wound involves deep structures of the abdomen or thorax, immediately treat the underlying injury ...
+If the wound involves deep structures of the abdomen or thorax, immediately treat ...